J-D-Heijink/J-D-Heijink.github.io/README.md

 1. logging
     * dissimilarity: Threshold to log new image, between 0 (identical) and 1 (very different)
 1. camera
+    * flip: Flip image if camera is upside down
-    * height: desired height (pixels) of camera image
+    * height: Desired resolution height of camera image
+    * input: Input device (use zero for default camera)
-    * width: desired width (pixels) of camera image
+    * width: Desired resolution width of camera image
-    * flip: True if camera is upside down
-    * input: Camera device (0 for default)
+1. web
+    * host: Listening host, e.g. "0.0.0.0" to accept from all hosts or "127.0.0.1" for localhost only
+    * port: Listening port
+    * upload.limit: Limit the size of uploaded files (in kilobytes)